circonus-labs/circonus-unified-agent/plugins/outputs/circonus/README.md

   ## This is off by default, and snmp trap text events will be dropped.
   ## Enabling this will result in increased billing costs.
   # allow_snmp_trap_events = false

+  ## Sub output - is this an additional output to handle specific plugin metrics (e.g. not the main, host system output)
+  ## Optional - if multiple outputs think they are the main, there can be duplicate metric submissions
+  # sub_output = false

+  ## Pool size - controls the number of batch processors
+  ## Optional: mostly applicable to large number of inputs or inputs producing lots (100K+) of metrics
+  # pool_size = 2

 ```

 ### Configuration Options